European Society for Philosophy of Medicine and Healthcare

 Frida Simonstein is Visiting Scholar at the School of Public Health of Ben-Gurion University in Israel.
 She holds an MSMedSci in Human Genetics from the Sackler Medical School at Tel Aviv University in Israel (1994) and was awarded a PHD in Health Care Ethics and Law, from the Centre of Social Ethics and Policy at the University of Manchester, in the UK.
 Frida has been a Visiting Professor at the University of Hohenheim in Stuttgart, Germany, The Hastings Centers in the USA, the Institute for Medicine Law and Bioethics at Liverpool University in the UK, Queen Mary University of London in the UK and the World Health Organization in Geneva.
 She has served on the Stirring Panel on the Ethics of Human Genetics at the International Center for Health Law and Ethics of Haifa University in Israel.
 She has published a book entitled ‘The Ethics of Self-Evolution’ (Yozmot, 2004); and edited a collaborative volume entitled ‘Reprogenetics and the Future of Gender (Springer, 2009).
 She has published several dozens of papers in the areas of human genetics, reproduction and novel technologies, some of which have been published in the journal Fertility & Sterility and the Journal of Genetic Counseling.
 She organized the 2012 conference of the ESPMH in Nazareth.
 Presently, Frida is a member of the Centre of Health, Humanism and Society at Ben Gurion University.
 She is writing a new volume entitled ‘Womb Politics’.
 In addition, she is leading a research project to validate Self-Expression through Typing (SETT), a method aiming at the development of communication skills of thoughts and ideas, among non-verbal autistics in Israel.

-Looking at attending our 2022 Conference in Poland?
+Interested in attending our 2025 Conference in Manchester?

-Our 34th European Conference will be held in Warsaw, Poland.
-Register here to attend our upcoming 2022 conference.
+Our 37th ESPMH Conference will be held in Manchester, UK.
+Please register here to attend the conference.

 REGISTER FOR CONFERENCE